emilyemliyM/TMNet/README.md

 The used data for the experiment can be downloaded from [here](https://www.cvlibs.net/datasets/kitti/index.php).

 - The KITTI 360 DATASET
-The used data can be downloaded from *[here] (https://www.cvlibs.net/datasets/kitti-360/index.php)*.
+The used data can be downloaded from [here](https://www.cvlibs.net/datasets/kitti-360/index.php).

 ## Visualization